-ARTICLE 24.
+ARTICLE 23.
 UNIFORMS

-- A. The Employer shall provide to those employees required to wear uniforms, individual equipment, and specified footwear in accordance with established standards determined and approved by the Superior Court and the Kitsap County Board of Commissioners.
-The intent of the Employer is to enhance its employees' professional appearance through uniformity, and to maintain clear lines of control and discipline within the Detention Facility for detainees, visitors, and non-detention employees. - B. Shirts, a lightweight jacket, and individual equipment required for Detention Officers shall be replaced on an as needed basis as determined by the Detention Manager or his designee.
-Embroidered shirts and lightweight jackets shall be ordered by the Employer, and the costs of such will be incurred by the Employer. - C. Detention Officers shall be authorized, up to, but not exceeding \$150.00, towards the purchase of their shoes every two year period; provided, however, that all shoes must be closed-toe, lace-up, soft-soled, and consistent with the overall uniform requirements in color.
-Shoe color may be black or brown, at the option of the employee.
-The Employer and Guild may meet to discuss specifics or changes to the footwear requirements. - D. Uniform trousers shall be pre-authorized by the Detention Manager or his/her designee.
-Detention Officers shall be approved to wear beige khaki pants as part of the uniform.
-The cost of reimbursement to the Employee shall not exceed \$25.00 for each pair of trousers, up to three pair of trousers per year.
+A. The Employer shall provide to those employees required to wear uniforms, individual equipment, and specified footwear in accordance with established standards determined and approved by the Superior Court and the Kitsap County Board of Commissioners.
+The intent of the Employer is to enhance its

-- E. All uniforms and individual equipment purchased by the Employer are to be, and remain the property of, the Employer. - F. Employees who sustain damage to his/her eye glasses or, wrist watch while in a situation of restraining or escorting a detainee, shall be entitled to, at the option of the Detention Manager or his/her designee, receive in payment the following: - 1.
+- employees' professional appearance through uniformity, and to maintain clear lines of control and discipline within the Detention Facility for detainees, visitors, and non-detention employees. - B. Shirts, a lightweight jacket, and individual equipment required for Detention Officers shall be replaced on an as needed basis as determined by the Detention Manager or designee.
+Embroidered shirts and lightweight jackets shall be ordered by the Employer, and the costs of such will be incurred by the Employer.
+Uniform pants shall be provided by the County through a contracted vendor.
+Employees shall not exceed three pair of pants per year.
+The Employer may, at its discretion, approve additional pants when the pants are damaged beyond normal wear and tear during the course of employee's duty.
+Employees will go to the contracted vendor on their personal time. - C. All uniforms and individual equipment purchased by the Employer are to be, and remain the property of, the Employer. - D. Employees who sustain damage to their eyeglasses or wristwatch while in a situation of restraining or escorting a detainee, shall be entitled to, at the option of the Detention Manager or his/her designee, receive in payment the following: - 1.
 Difference, if any, in actual and insurance paid cost to repair or replace his/her eyeglasses. - 2.
-Cost to repair or replace wrist watch up to a maximum sum of \$75.00. - 3.
-No payment for repair or replacement shall be made if the affected employee fails to provide timely and appropriate documentation and proof to the Detention Manager or his/her designee, and fails to cooperate with the Prosecuting Attorney in obtaining appropriate restitution.
+Cost to repair or replace wristwatch up to a maximum sum of \$75.00. - 3.
+The County will reimburse employees up to \$150 annually for any clothing or footwear that becomes damaged in the course of employment. - 4.
+No payment for repair or replacement shall be made if the affected employee fails to provide timely and appropriate documentation and proof to the Detention Manager or designee and fails to cooperate with the Prosecuting Attorney in obtaining appropriate restitution.

-ARTICLE 25.
+ARTICLE 24.
 HOURS OF WORK & SHIFT BIDDING